 Day Of the Deadlift

 Know how this killer compound movement got its namesake?
-In Roman times, soldiers needed a safe and effective movement to lift and clear dead bodies from the battlefield, which henceforth become known as the ‘deadlift’.
-That makes this multi-joint lift the most MF apt exercise for October 31st bar none.
+In Roman times, soldiers needed a safe and effective movement to lift and clear dead bodies from the battlefield, which became known as the ‘deadlift’.
+That makes this multi-joint lift the most MF apt exercise for October 31st, bar none.

-- Hinge at the waist, pushing your glutes back and bend down to grab the bar outside of your legs using an overhand grip
+- Hinge at the waist, push your glutes back and bend down to grab the bar outside of your legs using an overhand grip.

-- Keeping your gaze down, push your feet into the floor and lift the weight up, maintaining close contact to the bar with your body
+- Keeping your gaze down, push your feet into the floor and lift the weight, maintaining close contact with the bar with your body.

-- Squeeze your glutes at the top of the movement and slowly return to the start position
+- Squeeze your glutes at the movement’s top and slowly return to the start position.

 Squats Got Sinful

-Every punishing session requires a squat, and whilst the front squat might hurt your ego on the weights front, it will certainly force your body to grow in ways you never thought possible.
+Every punishing session requires a squat, and while the front squat might hurt your ego on the front of the weight, it will undoubtedly force your body to grow in ways you never thought possible.